Generic name: abaloparatide [ a-BAL-oh-PAR-a-tide ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include headache, dizziness, vomiting, muscle weakness, lack of energy, or rapid heartbeats.
+Overdose symptoms may include headache, dizziness, vomiting, rapid heartbeats, feeling light-headed, or fainting.

 What should I avoid while using abaloparatide?